Banner

 What a Tangled Effort Estimation Web We Weave! - How Can Knowledge Management Disentangle This Web?

-Emilia Mendes, Computer Science, Blekinge Institute of Technology, Sweden
+Emilia Mendes, Blekinge Institute of Technology, Sweden

 Social Structures in Software Engineering